Can domestic helpers process in Hong Kong since it is difficult to travel with COVID-19?

 Normally, domestic helpers with broken or terminated contracts are required to return home while their visa is in processing.

-Fair Agency has handled a few cases in recent weeks where the Hong Kong Immigration and the Philippine Overseas Labour Office (POLO) made an exemption and allowed the domestic helper to process locally.
+Fair Agency has handled several cases in recent months where the Hong Kong Immigration and the Philippine Overseas Labour Office (POLO) made an exemption and allowed the domestic helper to process locally.

 From these limited cases we have learned:

 - For a domestic helper to be able to process in Hong Kong, the domestic helper must first get an exemption from Hong Kong Immigration.
 These exemptions are given on a case-by-case basis by the Immigration Officer in charge of the case.
 Read announcement: HERE